lsst/rtn-051/breakdown-guides.rst

 Risk initial impact
 -------------------

-Risks are analyzed by the ``Cost Impact``, ``Schedule Impact`` to the project, and the ``Likelihood`` for it to be realized.
+Risks are analyzed by the ``Cost Impact`` and ``Schedule Impact`` to Rubin Observatory, and the ``Likelihood`` for it to be realized.
+These are categorized into five levels of severity, as defined in :ref:`Breakdown-Risk-Tool-Tables`.
+The categories are defined within the Risk Tool --- click the information button next to the field to display the information within the Risk Tool webapp.

 The risk should first be analyzed under the initial condition of realization, i.e., before responses take effect.
 The impact categorizations will automatically generate the :ref:`Risk Score <Breakdown-Risk-Score-Quantitative>` fields as the product of the impact and likelihood.

-These are categorized into five levels of severity, as defined in :ref:`Breakdown-Risk-Tool-Tables`.
-This information is defined within the Risk Tool --- click the information button next to the field to display the information.

 .. figure:: /_static/Risk-Example-Analyze-Risk-Impacts.png
     :name: Risk-Example-Analyze-Risk-Impacts